-Aims and Scope for RLH The Revista Latinoamericana de Herpetología accepts manuscripts on all aspects of amphibian and reptile biology in the American Continent, including: biogeography, evolution, conservation, ecology, morphology, physiology, systematics, ethology, as well as topics related to herpetological education.
-Although authors are encouraged to submit data-based manuscripts and hypothesis testing, or provide full descriptions of new taxa (living or fossil).
-We also urge herpetologists to approach theoretical aspects in a careful and thoughtful way.
+Aims and Scope for RLH The Revista Latinoamericana de Herpetología accepts manuscripts on all aspects of amphibian and reptile biology of the American Continent, including: biogeography, evolution, conservation, ecology, morphology, physiology, systematics, ethology, as well as topics related to herpetological education.
+Although authors are encouraged to submit data-based manuscripts and hypothesis testing, or provide full descriptions of new taxa (living or fossil), we also urge herpetologists to approach theoretical aspects in a careful and thoughtful way.
 We also welcome extensive articles such as reviews of topics that may be of interest to the community.
 Likewise, articles that contain aspects of environmental policy and / or laws that are related to Amphibians and Reptiles are accepted.
 Articles on captive breeding, new techniques or novel sampling methods, isolated anecdotal or must be presented in the form of scientific notes.
 All submit scientific material go through a peer-review process.
 We accept articles in Spanish, English and Português.
 However, if the main language of the manuscript is Spanish or Portuguese, title, abstract, key words, footnotes and tables are required in English and vice versa.
 Please note that there is no cost in publishing in the Revista Latinoamericana de Herpetología.
 Authors are not charged any submission or publishing fees.
 Type of articles we accept are: - 1.
 Articles in extenso, original work or reviews. - 2.
 Scientific notes.

-Natural history notes, Short ecology or behavioral notes.
+Natural history notes, short ecological or behavioral notes.

 - 3. Distribution notes.

-- 4. Perspectives, are opinion pieces with topics related to amphibians and reptiles.
+- 4. Perspectives, opinions on topics related to Amphibians and Reptiles.

 - 5. Editorials, articles by invitation that are of general interest.

 - 6. Book reviews.

 - 7. Obituaries.

-There is no limit of words in the manuscripts, although they are encouraged to submit less than 10 thousand words, including titles, abstracts, body of the writing and citations; without counting appendices, tables, and figure legends.
-Note that the RLH does not publish thesis abstracts, however, we encourage new authors to submit the results of their theses in the form of a scientific article or scientific notes, either natural history or distribution.
-Peer review process The peer review process consists of the author submits an article, the editor-in-chief reviews it and, according to the content, assigns it to an Associate Editor of the sections: 1) Ecology and Conservation, 2) Biogeography and Systematics, and 3) Other Herpetology topics.
-The Associate Editor has several tasks that consist of evaluating the quality of the manuscript, deciding whether to it will be sent for review, choose a minimum of two specialized reviewers and later, based on the comments of the reviewers, make a decision, which she/he will communicate to the authors.
+There is no limit of words in the manuscripts, although they are encouraged to submit less than 10 thousand words, including titles, abstracts, body of the writing and citations, without counting appendices, tables, and figure legends.
+Note that the RLH does not publish thesis abstracts.
+However, we encourage authors to submit ther thesis results as a scientific article or notes, either natural history or distribution.
+Peer review process The peer review process consists of the author submits an article, the editor-in-chief reviews it and, according to the content, assigns it to an Associate Editor according to her or his areas of expertise.
+The Associate Editor tasks consist on evaluating the quality of the manuscript, deciding whether this will be sent for review, choose a minimum of two specialized reviewers and later, based on the comments of the reviewers, make a decision, which she/he will communicate to the authors.
 Manuscripts will be evaluated solely on the basis of their scientific merits.
 All the Editorial Policies can be downloaded here.